 You will then get the chance to discuss your ideas for your stories—the premises of your dystopian worlds—with me and other students.

 Knowing the market and researching it is the second part of research that we’ll discuss in week one.
 In recent years, the popularity of dystopian literature has meant that die-hard dystopian fans have certain expectations of the genre.
-They’ll be looking for certain plot points—such as some sort of trial or challenge (prevalent in nearly all dystopian works, especially YA dystopian), and as such, writers need to be able to fulfill these requirements.
+They’ll be looking for certain plot points—such as some sort of trial or challenge (prevalent in nearly all dystopian works, especially YA dystopian), and as such, writers need to be able to fulfil these requirements.
 We will be discussing exactly what the expectations are within the dystopian genre, as well as how to includes these ‘plot points’ without relying on tropes or stereotypes.

 Assignment: You will submit a rough outline of your idea as well various topics you may want to research in order to develop your premise.